-When you build software, sooner or later you’ll want to think about human behavior — most notably about what motivates humans.
+When you build software, sooner or later you will want to think about human behavior — most notably about what motivates humans.

 I don’t mean Skinner boxes, points and ladders, variable reward schedules and the like as you might find them in “free to play but we have an in-game currency” games or in casinos.